PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### User Feedback

-- Liked the questions, and would nice if there was dificulty levels like easy mediun or hard level.
+- Liked the questions, and would be nice if there was dificulty levels like easy mediun or hard level.
 - Have a category for different questions, e.g. Science, history, TV, Movie and pick the category at the start of the quiz.
 - A user didn't know that the quiz would end after 20 seconds, so I implemented that the submit and start button would only appear after the rules have been opened.
 - The quiz time limit was originally 20 seconds, and some peoples feedback said that the 20secs wasn't enough, so the time was increased to 25 seconds.
 - One user would like it if there could be dificulty levels with the time also, having a choice of 20 sec or 25 secs or 30 sec per question.
 - Have a leader board for a group of people to compare scores.
 - One user wanted to be able a check there answer after it was answered before moving onto the next question, which would mean for the timer to stop and start again.
 One of the goals of the quiz is to treat it as a timed exam.
 Another way this could be achived would to be able to sellect the time at the start of the quiz, if the user selected 1min per question, the user would be able check there answer.
+- A user pointed out that when the last question is answered the quiz justs jumps to the score and comment section, the user never gets to see what the answer is and if they picked the correct answer.
+To fix this issue I put in place a nested function called endscore in the function checkAnswer, and the nested function is called in an else statement with a 5 second delay so the user can read there answer.
+In the else statement the timer is also set back to 25 seconds which takes into account if the answer is sellected with 1 second to go.
+It is also setup that the timer is removed from dispaly so there is no confusion that the quiz is over.

 ## Features